av1d/NPU-Chat/README.md

 then navigate to the IP/port in your browser.

 Works in any browser besides Firefox desktop or mobile (but maybe nightly, with the correct settings).

+Known issues:
+Some models don't output valid markdown for everything.
+For example, if you ask Qwen `show me a list of emoji`, it will not be valid markdown.
+The problem is it uses newline (`\n`) after each item in the emoji list, but we can't convert it to `<br>` without potentially destroying all code that passes through.
+It would be a bad idea.
+The problem is further complicated by markdown validators do not consider this emoji list to be invald markdown, so we cannot apply conditional rules.
+If you have a solution I would love to hear it.